etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-add-a-button-to-the-toolbar.md

 ###  The javascript to create and register the button

 The next step is to implement the javascript which defines the button and registers it to be shown on tabs.
-Start by creating a javascript file in this location: web/com.etendoerp.client.application.examples/js/example-toolbar-button.js.
+Start by creating a javascript file in this location: `web/com.etendoerp.client.application.examples/js/example-toolbar-button.js`.

-This is the overall javascript:
+This is the overall javascript for `toolbar-button`:

 ``` javascript